 Estimations indicate there should be over 6000 cenotes in Yucatán alone.
 It really is no wonder they were such a significant part of Mayan culture.
 There are currently only 2400 cenotes that have been studied and registered.
 Five of the most well-known cenotes are Dos Ojos, Ik Kil, Zaci, Gran Cenote and Segrado Cenote.

 Nowadays, cenotes are major tourist destinations.
 Many like to take a quick dip in the sparkly blue water.
 But cave diving has also become a popular activity.
 Technically, cenotes are considered “caverns”, so cave diving does not require an official diving certification.
 However, accidents do happen and cenotes can be very claustrophobic.
 The Ik Kil cenote was a stop on the Red Bull Cliff Diving World Series in 2010 and 2011.

 5. UNESCO Underwater Cultural Heritage

-Sites like the Sacred Cenote are protected by the UNESCO treaty of the Convention on the Protection of the Underwater Cultural Heritage.
+The UNESCO treaty of the Convention on the Protection of the Underwater Cultural Heritage protects special sites like the Sacred Cenote.
 This convention from 2001 aims to protect all traces of human existence having a cultural, historical, or archaeological character, which have been under water for at least 100 years.